ProtonMail/pmcrypto/README.md

 # pmcrypto

-# V4
+# V5
-openpgp is no longer installed by this library because the client needs to choose which bundle of openpgpjs to use.
+openpgp is installed by this library as a dependency.

+However it must be passed to `pmcrypto` because the client needs to choose which bundle of openpgpjs to use.

 Now, pmcrypto must to be initialized with openpgp, btoa and atob using the init function.